Golden Grail Expands Team with - GuruFocus.com

 PR Newswire

 FORT LAUDERDALE, Fla., Dec.
-21, 2022 /PRNewswire/ -- Golden Grail Technology (OTC: GOGY), a diversified beverage and investment group, today announced a key addition of Russ Kaffenberger to its commerical operations and business development team.
+22, 2022 /PRNewswire/ -- Golden Grail Technology (OTC: GOGY), a diversified beverage and investment group, today announced that Teyo Branwell, a seasoned beverage industry expert has joined the Golden Grail team.

-Russ will oversee the day to day commercial operations, distributor management, and continue to push forward new growth opportunites for the portfolio.
-He brings more than 17 years of beverage industry experience, with stops at Monster Energy, Nutrabolt, Bang Energy and Dr Pepper Snapple Group.
+Branwell will be primarily responsible for accelerating our revenue growth and will also oversee the transformation of Golden Grail's sales model to align with the company's ethics of moving towards sustainability and functionality in the beverage sector.

-Prior to joining our team, Russ served as Chief Commercial Officer for SWAY Energy Corporation, with the Sway Energy brand being the most recent additon to the the Golden Grail portfolio.
-As Golden Grail looks to expand, we will lean heavily on Russ's connections and expertise.
-Previously, he was the VP of International Sales and Distribution at Nutrabolt where he implementend the C4 Beverage global expansion.
-He also served as Bang Energy's Director of International Sales Asia Pacific and Oceania.
+Prior to joining Golden Grail, he served as Vice President of Sales with Sway Energy Corporation, were he managed all regional and national retail accounts in the United States with retailers such as Walmart, Target, Kroger, Albertsons, and 7-Eleven.
+Branwell brings almost 20 years of beverage sales experience with blue chip brands, including BodyArmor, Bang Energy and over seven years with Coca-Cola.

 Golden Grail's growing portfolio includes eight brands - Cause Water, KOZ Water, Sketch Can by Tickle Water, Tickle Water, Spider Energy Drink, Scorpion Energy Hemp/CBD, Trevi Fruit Essence Water and the recently-acquired Sway Energy.